pat/blog/_posts/2016-09-16-co-founding-limbr.markdown

 And now a couple of hiring notes (yes, already!) ...

 We’re looking for a third co-founder to fill a role along the lines of **Chief Science Officer** - someone with serious professional experience in the mental health space.
-If that could be you, or you know someone who may fit the bill, do get in touch (via [email](mailto:pat at limbr dot com) or [Twitter](https://twitter.com/pat) is best).
+If that could be you, or you know someone who may fit the bill, do get in touch (via [email](mailto:pat at limbr dot org) or [Twitter](https://twitter.com/pat) is best).

 We’ll also need a front-end developer in the coming months as well (likely in a contract role), so if that’s your thing, I’d love to hear from you - especially if you’re familiar with Cordova or ReactNative.

-Limbr’s web presence at this point is close to non-existent - I’ll add a link to a website when there is one!
-We’re certainly working on it.